Finding telehealth options

 - How do I schedule a telehealth visit?

-Some companies even offer telehealth through web-based portals or apps that can be downloaded onto your phone.
-To find out about your options, check your insurance company’s website — or give them a call.
+To find out about your options, check your insurance company’s website, see if they have a mobile app, or give them a call.

 Find a health center

 Health centers provide services regardless of patients’ ability to pay and services are charged on a sliding fee scale.
 Use this tool to find health centers that offer telehealth and free COVID-19 testing.

 - No health insurance

 - Private health insurance